 The Park Office winter hours: Monday through Friday, 8:00 a.m. - Noon (closed for lunch) and then 12:30 p.m. - 4:00 p.m.
 The office is closed on Saturdays and Sundays.

 Facility Closures for the Winter - Updates:

-The fishing cleaning station and dump station at Lake View campground has also been closed.
+The fishing cleaning station and both dump stations have also been closed for the season.

 Park permits are required when entering the state park campgrounds and day use areas.
 All annual park permits are available at the park office.
 Also, be sure to inquire about the State Parks Passport at the time you register your vehicles through your County Treasurer's Office.

 The Kansas State Parks' Passport!
 The Kansas State Parks' Passport is available only during your Kansas motor vehicle registration process (new or renewal).
 It is available at a motor vehicle registration office, through the online vehicle registration site (www. kswebtags.org), or when renewing by mail.
 The parks' passport only costs $15.50 and is good for a full twelve months (one year) same as your vehicle registration.
 The park passport expires the same day your vehicle registration expires.
 For more information, contact Kansas Department of Wildlife, Parks, and Tourism, Pratt Operations Office at 620-672-5911 or call your state park office.
 Don't miss out on this great opportunity - Get Your Kansas State Parks' Passport!

 The cabins are open and can be reserved at www.reserveamerica.com.
 Currently for the winter, camp sites are available on a first-come, first serve basis.
 During the weekends, you are to pay for your sites at the self-pay station kiosks.
 If you are staying during the weekdays, come up to the office and pay there.